tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

   The initial implementation will do this by checking the tail of the event log after each new item is published.
 If the number of items in the log exceeds the item limit, it will delete oldest items until the log is under the limit;
-  then discard any older than the time window before present.
+  then discard any older than the time window before the latest.

   To minimize coordination interference between the publisher (the event bus) and the subcribers (the `events` service handlers), the event log will be